 U.S. judge confirms Berkshire Hathaway unit's 643 mln euro award against German pipemaker

-NEW YORK, July 15 (Reuters) - A U.S. judge on Wednesday confirmed a 643 million euro ($734 million) award in favor of a unit of Warren Buffett's Berkshire Hathaway Inc BRKa.N that claimed it was fraudulently induced to buy a German pipemaker that had inflated sales to look profitable.
+NEW YORK, July 15 (Reuters) - A U.S. judge on Wednesday confirmed a 643 million euro ($734 million) arbitration award favoring a unit of Warren Buffett's Berkshire Hathaway Inc BRKa.N that claimed it was fraudulently induced to buy an ailing German pipemaker that inflated sales to look profitable.

-U.S. District Judge Lewis Liman in Manhattan said the arbitration panel employed "sound" reasoning and did not exceed its power in ruling against Schulz Holding GmbH, whose U.S. and German businesses were purchased by Berkshire's Precision Castparts for 800 million euros ($913 million) in 2017.
+U.S. District Judge Lewis Liman in Manhattan said an arbitration panel employed "sound" reasoning in ruling against Schulz Holding GmbH, which sold U.S. and German businesses to Berkshire's Precision Castparts for 800 million euros ($913 million) in 2017.

-Lawyers for Schulz and Precision did not immediately respond to requests for comment.
+A lawyer for Precision had no immediate comment.
+Schulz's lawyers did not immediately respond to requests for comment.
 Buffett's assistant did not immediately respond to similar requests.

+The Schulz purchase was a rare misstep for Buffett's conglomerate, whose $32.1 billion acquisition in 2016 of Precision, which makes aircraft and industrial parts, remains its largest.

 (1 euro = US$1.141)